-Everything is girl-centred: In a girls’ school, the priority and focus is always girls: from uniform to sport; the choice of school play to opportunities for leadership: it is all tailored to what girls need.
-This means that we create an environment especially for them that they “own”, and they love it and thrive in it - one of the main reasons as to why girls' schools work.
+In a girls’ school, the priority and focus is always girls: from uniform to sport; the choice of School play to opportunities for leadership: it is all tailored to what girls need.
+We create an environment especially for them that they 'own' and they love it and thrive in it.

-Girls learn differently: There are many studies to show that this is true.
+There are many studies to show that this is true.
 In a girls’ school, the teaching is 100% suited to girls.
 This tailored teaching improves results.
-At A level, independent girls schools achieve on average nearly 8% more grade As than in coeducational schools.
-At GCSE this raises to 13%.